-In order to be used in a trial against a suspect, physical evidence collected by police has to follow a rigorous chain of command through the hands of police and professionals trained to properly handle such important items.
-This evidence can be the difference between a full acquittal and a guilty verdict, which is why it is supposed to be carefully watched and handled by those in the police department.
-But what happens when the very person who is assigned to test evidence is actually committing fraud?
-San Marcos criminal defense attorney Peter M. Liss explains.
+In order to be used in a trial against a suspect, physical evidence must be collected by police in a specific manner and also must follow a rigorous chain of command through the hands of police and professionals trained to properly handle such important items.
+Because this evidence can be the difference between a full acquittal and a guilty verdict, it is supposed to be carefully watched and handled by those in the police department and any other agencies tasked with its collection or analysis.
+But what happens when the very person assigned to collect, care for, or test evidence is actually planting it or tampering with it?

-Unfortunately, because most of those convicted with the tainted evidence were charged with misdemeanors or low-level felonies, 90% of the people who suffered due to Dookhan’s work have already served their full sentences.
-On the upside, the crimes will be wiped from their records and will not affect their ability to find jobs or housing any more.
+Eventually, the state dropped over 21,000 charges she was involved with and the state retried only 117 of the cases she may have tainted.
+Unfortunately, because most of those convicted with the tainted evidence were charged with misdemeanors or low-level felonies, 90% of the people who suffered due to Dookhan’s work already served their full sentences by the time she was caught.

-In a similar local case that took place in 2009, but after over 500 retests paid for by the third-party company the city contracted to test samples showed no sign of inconsistencies from the original reports, the issue was dropped.
+It’s worth mentioning that retrials and dropped charges are not a guarantee in these situations.
+In a similar local case that took place in 2009, the city contracted a third-party contractor to run over 500 tests showed no sign of inconsistencies from the original reports, the issue was dropped.
 In the end, no prisoners were released in that case as it was determined the test results were accurate.

-If you have been accused of a drug crime, Rancho Bernardo drug defense attorney Peter M. Liss can help.
-Please call (760) 643-4050 to schedule a free initial consultation to discuss your case.
+If you have been accused of a crime, criminal defense attorney Peter M. Liss can help.
+Please call (760) 643-4050 to schedule a free consultation to discuss your case.